xz0127/tp/docs/UserGuide.md

 Format `view [d/DATE]`

-* Outputs the list of all upcoming appointments happening on the specified date according to their `APPT_ID` order.
+* Outputs the list of all upcoming appointments happening on the specified date in chronological order.
 * `DATE` must be in the future.
-* If `DATE` is not included, outputs the list of all upcoming appointments according to their `APPT_ID` order.
+* If `DATE` is not included, outputs the list of all upcoming appointments in chronological order.

 Example:
 * `view` shows the list of all upcoming appointments in chronological order.